Helen Clark: Leader of the Opposition

 From October 1990 until December 1993 Clark held the posts of Deputy Leader of the Opposition, Shadow spokesperson for Health and Labour, and member of the Social Services Select Committee and of the Labour Select Committee.
 After the National Party won the 1993 general election with a majority of one seat, Clark successfully challenged Mike Moore for the leadership of the parliamentary party.
 She was particularly critical of Moore for delivering blurred messages during the 1993 election campaign, and accused him of failing to re-brand Labour as a centre-left party which had jettisoned Rogernomics.

 Clark became the Leader of the Opposition on 1 December 1993.
 She led the Labour Party in opposition to the National-led government of Jim Bolger (1990–1997) and Jenny Shipley (1997–1999).
 Clark announced her first shadow cabinet on 13 December 1993, but the ousted Moore refused any portfolios.
 There were frequent changes after several party defections took place during the parliamentary term in the lead up to the new MMP voting system.
 At one reshuffle, in June 1995, Clark herself took the shadow foreign affairs portfolio.

 The Labour Party rated poorly in opinion polls in the run-up to the 1996 general election, and Clark suffered from a low personal approval rating.
 At one point polls suggested that New Zealand First of Winston Peters would even poll 30% and Labour would be beaten into third place.
 However, she survived an attempted leadership coup by senior members who favoured Phil Goff.
 Labour lost the election in October 1996, but Clark remained as Opposition leader.
 Clark was seen as having convincingly won the election debates which led to Labour doing better than predicted.
 Shortly before the election she also achieved a rapprochement with Moore (who was previously thinking of setting up his own party) who accepted the foreign affairs and overseas trade portfolios, calming internal tensions.

 During the 1998 Waitangi Day celebrations, Clark was prevented from speaking on the marae by activist Titewhai Harawira in protest over Clark's being allowed to speak in direct contradiction of traditional Māori protocol.
 The ensuing argument saw Clark being reduced to tears on national television.

 In 1999, Clark was involved in a defamation case in the High Court of New Zealand with Auckland orthopaedic surgeon Joe Brownlee, resulting in Clark's making an unreserved apology.
-The case centered on a press statement issued by Clark criticising Brownlee, triggered by a constituent's complaint over the outcome of a hip replacement.
+The case centred on a press statement issued by Clark criticising Brownlee, triggered by a constituent's complaint over the outcome of a hip replacement.
 Clark admitted the criticism was unjustified in that the complication suffered by her constituent was rare, unforeseen and unavoidable.